 Fellows will have the opportunity to be mentored by both clinical faculty and/or research science faculty.
 The research year(s) will be spent conducting clinical or basic science research.
-In the first month an important component to the orientation process is to provide clinical trials design support and training while the fellow identifies potential area(s) of research interest.
-Fellows will be given every opportunity to spend his or her research year in a scholarly environment suited to his or her area of interest.
+In the first month, an important component of the orientation process is to provide clinical trials design support and training while the fellow identifies potential area(s) of research interest.
+Fellows will be given every opportunity to spend their research year in a scholarly environment suited to their area of interest.

 Fellows will complete a minimum of two clinical research projects targeted for publication and prepare a minimum of two regional and one national scientific paper for presentation at a specialty meeting.
 Fellows participate annually in the Fellow Research Day, with poster presentations, oral presentations of selected abstracts, and research prizes awarded based on the presentations.
 The Office of Graduate Medical Education (GME) also sponsors a number of one-day seminars on topics such as clinical research and grantsmanship which will be available to the fellow to attend.

 All publications of presentations need to be listed on New Innovations within 30 days of publication and presentations.
 All research activities are expected to adhere to applicable federal, state and local regulations including those related to patient privacy, IRB regulations, Moffitt Cancer Center and University of South Florida rules and regulations.
 At no time is remuneration of any kind, from any source- intramural or extramural- to be incurred as a result of clinical or scholarly activity to be accepted by a surgical oncology fellow without express notification and approval of any Moffitt Cancer Center surgical faculty member.

 The Research Fellows may spend up to 20% of their time in clinical experiences at the discretion of the program director and research mentor.
 The amount of time and type of clinical experiences performed will be discussed between the program director and mentor as well as the research fellow to make sure all are in agreement.